Medgidia: Transport

-A planned highway from Bucharest to Constanţa, partially financed by the EU, will bypass the town, allowing the development of associated services (hotels, petrol stations and a parking yard for trucks) in the area.
+The A2 highway from Bucharest to Constanța, partially financed by the European Union, bypasses the town, allowing the development of associated services (hotels, petrol stations and a parking yard for trucks) in the area.

-Also, the Medgidia railway station links trains to a few, but very important towns and cities, including Constanţa (35 km), Tulcea (144 km), and București Nord (199 km).
+Also, the Medgidia train station is an important node on the CNCFR Main Line 800.
+The station provides rail service to several towns and cities, including Constanța (35 km), Tulcea (144 km), and București Nord (199 km).

 Landmarks

 The Art Museum "Lucian Grigorescu"

-It was opened in 1964 with exhibitions of Romanian contemporary painting, sculpture, and graphics, signed Lucian Grigorescu, Marius Bunescu, Ion Jalea and others.
-The permanent exhibition takes in classic and modern artworks but also works of contemporary art classics: Lucian Grigorescu, Nicolae Tonitza, Francisc Șirato, Ștefan Dumitrescu, Iosif Iser.
+It was opened in 1964 with exhibitions of Romanian contemporary painting, sculpture, and graphics, signed Lucian Grigorescu, Marius Bunescu, Ion Jalea, and others.
+The permanent exhibition takes in classic and modern artworks but also works of contemporary art classics, including Lucian Grigorescu, Nicolae Tonitza, Francisc Șirato, Ștefan Dimitrescu, and Iosif Iser.
 The museum also displays a collection of ceramic artworks.

 In 1991 the museum was named after Lucian Grigorescu, a town native, who was deemed as the most Latin among the Romanian painters.
 The city honors the painter every year on 1 February, the anniversary of his birthday.

-Because of low income due to few visitors and high maintenance costs in 2009 the museum was closed.
+Because of low income due to few visitors and high maintenance costs, the museum was closed in 2009.

 The "Abdul Mejid" Mosque

 Built in 1860 by the Ottoman Government, the mosque is an historic and architectural monument.
-It was named after the sultan Abdul Mejid – who reigned between 1839 and 1861.
+It was named after the sultan Abdulmejid I, who reigned between 1839 and 1861.

 The mosque is served by an imam and a muezzin.
 The building respects the traditional form of the Muslim cultural placements, decorated in the interior with oriental ornaments and inscriptions in Arabic.